Spark: (n) anything that activates or stimulates; inspiration or catalyst; (v) to send forth gleams or flashes

 - What outcomes do you expect as a result of this project?

 Applications must be submitted by midnight (EST) on October 17, 2014.
 Please note that no assistance will be available after 5 p.m.
 (EST).
-A panel of external reviewers will assist the Foundation in screening applications.
 Each application will be judged for originality, potential for success, and clarity of purpose.
+Applications should include some evaluation criteria that describe how you will evaluate whether your proposed project was successful

 Programs selected for funding will be announced in December 2014.
 The funds must be expended by the end of the 2014-2015 school year.

-Spark Grant recipients must provide a one-page summary at the end of the school term describing how they used the funds and what the grant has accomplished.
+Spark Grant recipients must provide a one-page summary by 5 p.m.
+(EST) on May 4, 2015 describing how they used the funds and what the grant has accomplished.
 Successful applications and the report forms will be made available online at the conclusion of the school year, in order to inform and inspire other teachers.

 Please complete the following:

-(Applications are available six weeks prior to the deadline; all applications must be submitted through our online system.Please note that you will need to attach your completed narrative to the online application before submitting.)
+(Applications will become available on Monday, September 22, 2014; all applications must be submitted through our online system.Please note that you will need to attach your completed narrative to the online application before submitting.)

 * If you already have started this online application, please log in to your